../

 void *restrict optval, socklen_t *restrict optlen);

-When you need to retrieve TCP connection information, set level to IPPROTO_TCP and optname to TCP_INFO. optval should be a pointer to the buffer used to store the result, and optlen is a parameter that acts as both input and output, used to pass in the buffer size and return the size of the result.
+When you need to get TCP connection information, fill in `IPPROTO_TCP` for `level` and `TCP_INFO` for `optname`.
+Fill in the pointer to the buffer used to store the results for `optval`.
+The `optlen` parameter is both input and output, used to pass the size of the buffer and receive the size of the result.

-For TCP information, the output result is a structure called struct tcp_info.
-However, there are two versions of this structure’s definition.
-The first version is in <netinet/tcp.h>:
+For TCP information, the output result is a `struct tcp_info`.
+However, there are two versions of this struct's definition.
+The first version is in #raw("<netinet/tcp.h>"):

 struct tcp_info